Lie algebraic invariants in quantum linear optics: Mathematical preliminaries

-We can summarize the group and algebraic structure of passive linear optics with the following commutative diagram (see e.g. \cite{GGM18}):
+To understand the physical meaning of $h$, one can restrict the Hamiltonian to the subspace of a single photon.
+In this case, $H = \dphi(h) = h$ is a Hamiltonian for the unitary evolution of a single photon, which is given by $\varphi(S)=S$.
+Thus, $h$ is related to the scattering matrix of the interferometer by the exponential map: $S = e^{ih}$.
+We summarize the group and algebraic structure of passive linear optics with the following commutative diagram (see e.g. \cite{GGM18}):

-The invariants that we propose later in this article arise from expectation values of a basis of linear optical Hamiltonians.
-But not all bases are valid; as we shall see, we need one that is the image of an orthonormal basis of $\mathfrak{u}(m)$.
+The invariants that we derive later on in this article arise from expectation values of a basis of linear optical Hamiltonians.
+However, not all bases are valid; as we shall see, we need one that is the image of an orthonormal basis of $\mathfrak{u}(m)$.
 An example of such a basis is given by (using the notation of \cite{rodari_observation_2025}):

 We will call this basis $\{b_i\}$ for short.
 Taking its image under $\dphi$ we obtain a basis of $\imum$, which we denote by $\{O_i\}$: